thomasgibson/tabula-rasa/README.md

 mpiexec -n N python3 script.py
 ```

+For code-generation verification, see the documentation and experiment in `verification`.

 ### Collecting data

 There are three main directorys containing scripts for generating and collecting data.
 The folders and corresponding run scripts are: